denseanalysis/denseanalysis/DENSE_utilities/MarkdownPanel/README.md

     h.Parent = gcf;
     set(h, 'Position', [0, 0, 0.5, 0.5])

-To set the actual Markdown content, use the 'Content' property.
+To set the actual Markdown content, use the `Content` property.
 You can provide *either* a string, or a cell array of strings which will automatically create a multi-line entry

     set(h, 'Content', '#Hello World')
     set(h, 'Content', {'#Hello World', 'This is a test...'})

+You can use the `Options` property to modify options that are specific to how Showdown renders the markdown.
+By default, we use all of the default settings except that we enable support for tables.

+    h.Options.tables = true;

+The `Options` property is simply a struct where the fieldnames are the option names and the value is the option value.
+You can modify this struct to adjust an option.

+    % Enable support for tasklists
+    h.Options.taskslists = true

+A complete list of options can be found in the [Showdown documentation][1]

 ------
 **Usage**